KushPatel7387/SmartAssistiveSystem/system/wk01proposal.md

 3. [ ] :movie_camera: Consumer: e.g. Entertainment Protocol DMX/Baby Monitoring Project
 4. [ ] :mortar_board: Education: e.g. Robust Hackable Educational Project
 5. [ ] :robot: Robotics: e.g. Control/Navigation/Dashboard
-6. [ ] :ski: Health and Wellness: e.g. Wearable
+6. [x] :ski: Health and Wellness: e.g. Wearable
 ####  Project Title:
-Replace this with your title
+Smart Assistive System
 ####  Executive Summary/Description of the Project (75 to 100 words):
-Write here
+The Smart Assistive System is a portable sensor-based device that monitors environmental and user-specific parameters, sending real-time data to an Android app for monitoring and alerts.
+Using a Raspberry Pi as the main controller and Arduino microcontrollers for sensor interfacing, the system collects data from load cells, motion or proximity sensors, and other effectors.
+The app displays measurements, triggers notifications, and allows limited remote control of connected actuators.
+This setup supports both safety and independence for users, while providing caregivers with actionable insights, all within a compact and safe prototype enclosure.

 ####  Has this project been approved by all parties for posting (Y/N)?
--  [x] Yes
+-  [ ] Yes
--  [ ] No
+-  [x] No
 <details><summary>Optional Collaborator fields for sponsored projects</summary>

 #### Sponsoring Industry and Personnel: